Support Organisations: London

 Sufra Foodbank

-A community hub, Food Bank and Community Kitchen based in Brent with many additional projects including a Refugee Resettlement Programme, food academy (cooking course and professional catering skills), welfare advice service, volunteer opportunities, vocational training for asylum seekers and refugees in Brent area.
+A community hub, Food Bank and Community Kitchen based in Brent with many additional projects including a Refugee Resettlement Programme, welfare advice service, volunteer opportunities, vocational training for asylum seekers and refugees in Brent area.

-Alyth Gardens, off Finchley Rd,London NW11 7EL Last Sunday of every month 2-4pm Nearest tube: Golders Green (Northern line) Advice for anyone who has recently received leave to remain in the UK.
+In Alyth Gardens, off Finchley Rd,], NW11 7EL Last Sunday of every month 2-4pm Nearest tube: Golders Green (Northern line).
+Advice for anyone who has recently received leave to remain in the UK.
 Hot food. £5.00 travel per adult will be provided.
 English conversation.
 Help with children’s schoolwork.
-Children Welcome
+Children welcome.

 AKWAABA

-A social drop-in session for migrants from 2-6pm every Sunday in the halls at Green Lanes Methodist Church, 132a Green Lanes, London N16 9BN.
-The sessions offer a free cooked meal and social and welcoming space incl English conversation classes, bike repair, storytelling, arts and music, wellbeing, computers and wi-fi.
-Travel expenses are not available.
+A social drop-in for migrants, 2pm-5pm on the 2nd and 4th Sunday of the month at Stoke Newington secondary school, N16 9EX.
+The sessions offer a free cooked meal and a welcoming space, with English conversation classes, storytelling, arts and music, wellbeing, computers and wi-fi.
+Travel expenses not available.

 Young Roots